Tag federal defendant

 2nd) Non-Formulary -These require a lengthy Preauthorization Process

-• These medications while they are stocked, are not available and require a lengthy Pre-authorization.
+• While they are stocked, these medications are not available and require lengthy pre-authorization.

-• As the BOP Formulary is available online, and should your medication fall into this category, this discussion should take place long before the Presentence Interview for obvious reasons.
+• As the BOP Formulary is available online, and should your medication fall into this category, this discussion should occur long before the Presentence Interview for obvious reasons.

 3rd) Similar equivalents – Not On Formulary (Not Available)

-• Here similar or equivalent substitutions are used.
-It is before this point, and long before the PSI, after consulting with the current treating physician of record, that defense needs to make appropriate decisions regarding this medical problem.
+• Here, similar or equivalent substitutions are used.
+After consulting with the current treating physician of record, the defense needs to make appropriate decisions regarding this medical problem before this point and long before the PSI.

-• Albeit, addressing it before the PSR is complete, with the backing of the US Attorney, and finally the court.
+• However, addressing it before the PSR is complete, with the backing of the US Attorney and, finally, the court.

 1. Examples of medication confusion for Cholesterol Control: